Fodil Megharia

-Fodil Megharia (فوضيل مغارية; born 23 May 1961) is a former Algerian footballer who played as a defender.
+Fodil Megharia (فوضيل مغارية; born 23 May 1961) is an Algerian former footballer who played as a defender.
 He spent his entire club career with ASO Chlef (Algeria) and Club Africain (Tunisia), with whom he won the 1991 African Cup of Champions Clubs.

 Career

 An Algerian international, Megharia had 68 caps for the Algeria National Team and represented the team at the 1986 FIFA World Cup in Mexico.
 He was also a member of the 1990 African Cup of Nations winning team.
 He also played for Algeria at the 1986, 1988 and 1992 African Cup of Nations.